TOP 150 PLACES TO BUY A VACATION HOME IN 2019

 Past Best Places To Buy

-The worst places to buy a second home typically include multiple cities within states with housing shortages (California, Massachusetts, Utah, Colorado and New York) and states with the highest costs of living (Utah, Delaware, Colorado, Massachusetts, New York, California, Hawaii and Virginia).
+Cities within states with housing shortages (California, Florida, Utah, Colorado and New York) and states with the highest costs of living (Utah, Delaware, Colorado, Massachusetts, New York, California, Hawaii and Virginia) are places where you should think twice about buying.

 How We Developed The Full Report